-Diverging from my area of expertise is always a risky endeavor, but since this is a blog rather than a scientific journal, I’m giving myself the liberty to explore and have fun with different ideas (even if the topic is depressing).
+Diverging from my area of expertise is always a risky endeavor, but since this is a blog and not a scientific journal, I’m giving myself the liberty to explore and have fun with different ideas (even if the topic is depressing).
 Often writing helps in transforming the mess into a structured and coherent concept.
 The process of rethinking and reflecting can be invaluable.
+It helps to make ones thought anschlussfähig which literally means to be capable for connections and in this context means enabling the continuation of communication.

 In this piece, I aim to explore various aspects by linking the movie The Matrix, Plato’s Allegory of the Cave, myths, and conspiracy theories.
-Additionally, I plan to delve into the understandable yet problematic skepticism surrounding second-order observation.
-I will relate this skepticism to the notions of complexity, contingency and hyperreality, and discuss why we rely on second-order observation to address the climate crisis.
-Through these connections, I hope to shed light on the interplay between our perception of reality, the challenges of understanding complex systems, and our responses to global issues.
+Additionally, delve into the understandable yet problematic skepticism surrounding second-order observation.
+I will relate this skepticism to the notions of complexity and hyperreality, and discuss why we rely on second-order observation to address the climate crisis.
+Some parts of this text will escape a clear interpretation, especially when I offer my interpretation of Baudrillard’s writings.
+Some parts might even be contradictory.
+But this is the point: enduring or even enjoying ambiguity!

 By conspiracy theory, I mean an explanation of historical, ongoing, or future events that cites as a main causal factor a group of powerful persons, the conspirators, acting in secret for their own benefit against the common good. – Joseph E. Uscinski